divio/divio-cloud-docs/background/project-version-control.rst

 Custom Tracking Branches
 ---------------------------------

-Each environment can be confiured to track a different Git branch, by editing the *Branch* field in the *Environments* view.
+Each environment can be configured to track a different Git branch, by editing the *Branch* field in the *Environments* view.
 If the branch specified cannot be found, an *Unable to get commit count from repository* message will be shown.

 Using custom branches allows (for example) a workflow in which you work on ``develop`` before manually merging into